 If you want to use natural light head for a space with a large window or if you prefer to use artificial lighting, a simple two light setup, positioning one light slightly to either side of the model should do the trick.
 Plain backgrounds work well as it's the expressions we're interested in not the colour of the scenery.
 We used a studio background but a table cloth, sheet or wall will work just as well.

-When it comes to lens choices, we used a 50mm and as you don't want your faces to be blurred, make sure you're using a quick enough shutter speed when shooting hand-held.
+As you don't want your subject's face to be blurred, make sure you're using a quick enough shutter speed when shooting hand-held.
 If you're using natural light and are having problems with shake, stick your camera on a tripod.
 Watch your white balance too as you'll be putting these shots together at the end and if the white balance is right in-camera, there will be less work to do once you have the shots on your desktop.